 The third lane in the Victoria Park Tunnel is now open.
 When using the Victoria Park Tunnel please:

-- Stay a safe distance from the vehicle in front
+• stay a safe distance from the vehicle in front

-- Avoid changing lanes
+• avoid changing lanes

 The Victoria Park flyover is in a new permanent layout.
 You need to be in the correct lane for your destination: check our video animation before you drive.
-On your drive, be guided by the big green overhead signs.
-And get into the right lane early - preferably on your approach to the harbour bridge.

 Project update